ssumday24/Parkingtimesaver-web/Community.md

 # Bug reports
-To report a bug in Redis, create a ISSUE at [Github Issue](https://github.com/ssumday24/Parkingtimesaver-web/issues).
+To report a bug in Parkingtime Saver, create a ISSUE at [Github Issue](https://github.com/ssumday24/Parkingtimesaver-web/issues).